websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 1. `bnd.bnd`
 1. `build.gradle`

-Our `update_tutorials.sh` script creates the rest.
-Create your own project next.
+Our `update_examples.sh` script creates the rest.
+Create the project next.

 ### Create an Example Project